PhyberApex/typescript-lightning-talks/06-return-type-by-parameter/slides.md

 <!--
 Now, let's reveal the secret sauce of our solution.

-[click] Behold, the ResponseJsonByEndpoint type!
+Behold, the ResponseJsonByEndpoint type!
 This is where we map our API endpoints to their corresponding response types.

-[click] It's like a menu for our API.
+It's like a menu for our API.
 When we order from '/users', we expect to get a User array.
 When we ask for '/task', we should receive a single Task.

 [click] And from this mapping, we can derive our Endpoint type.
 It's simply the keys of our ResponseJsonByEndpoint.